-Fiscal 2024 Adopted Budget Boosts Social and Infrastructure Spending
+Fiscal 2024 Budget Boosted Social and Nonrecurring Infrastructure Spending

-Vermont's consensus revenue forecasting group, the E-Board, anticipates a sharp revenue deceleration in fiscal 2024 with general fund revenues forecast to decline by 5.5% from the year prior due to the exhaustion of federal stimulus, higher inflation, a return of consumer spending to pre-pandemic patterns, and continued phasing in of tax cuts passed in 2022.
-Nevertheless, the 5.5% forecast decline represents an improvement from the E-Board's January report, which had forecast fiscal 2024 general fund revenues declining by 7.2%.
-State officials do not expect the severe flooding that struck many regions of Vermont on July 10 and 11 to have a material impact on either revenues or spending in fiscal 2024, although it may lead to short-term delays in some tax collections.
+Vermont's fiscal 2024 budget was built around a projected sharp revenue deceleration, with general fund revenues forecast to decline by 7.2% yoy (later revised to a 5.5% decline) due to the exhaustion of federal stimulus, higher inflation, a return of consumer spending to pre-pandemic patterns and continued phasing in of state tax cuts adopted in 2022.
+As a result, the fiscal 2024 all-funds budget represented a 2.3% drop in spending compared to the prior year, inclusive of supplemental spending.
+The spending decline reflected the depletion of federal stimulus moneys after the inclusion of \$565 million in American Rescue Plan Act (ARPA) moneys in the fiscal 2023 budget.

-Vermont's fiscal 2024 adopted all-funds budget represents a 2.3% drop in spending compared to supplemental appropriations approved late in the prior fiscal year.
-The decline in spending reflects the rolling off of federal stimulus moneys after \$565 million of ARPA funds were included in last year's budget.
-The general fund portion of the budget raises spending by \$279 million (13.2%) YOY due mostly to the use of \$186 million of accumulated budget surpluses to fund non-recurring spending, largely for capital improvements.
-The general fund budget also includes \$78 million of new recurring spending to boost state affordable housing and childcare programs.
-Housing appropriations include a major initiative to raise energy efficiency for middle- and low-income residential housing.
+The general fund portion of the fiscal 2024 budget boosted spending by \$279 million (or 13.2%) yoy, mainly due to \$186 million of accumulated surpluses used to fund nonrecurring spending, largely on capital needs.
+The general fund budget included \$78 million of new recurring spending to boost affordable housing and childcare.
+Housing spending incorporated a major residential energy efficiency initiative.